Coronavirus has spread to nearly all Iran provinces -president

 Among those infected is first vice president Eshaq Jahangiri, the IranWire news site reported, citing an "informed source".
 There was no immediate confirmation from officials.
 Several Iranian officials have come down with coronavirus and one senior official died from an infection on Monday.

 The Islamic Republic has canceled Friday prayers in all provincial capitals this week because of the coronavirus outbreak, state television reported on Wednesday.
-Rouhani said Iran would get through the outbreak with minimum death and in the shortest period of time thanks to the skills of its doctors and nurses.
+Rouhani said Iran would get through the outbreak with a minimum number of deaths and in the shortest period of time thanks to the skills of its doctors and nurses.

 He took a jab at an American offer to help with the outbreak without mentioning the United States directly.
 Last week, U.S. Secretary of State Mike Pompeo said the United States had offered to help Iran with the outbreak.